-There is only one (1) park and no garden or open spaces in the Council.
-However, the Department of Lands & Survey is working on vesting of these spaces to the Council.
+There is only one (1) park and no garden or open spaces in the Council name as Korowaqa Childrens Park.
+This project was initially funded by the Ministry of Social Welfare.

 Planting of trees and flowers was also undertaken in the commercial and industrial areas as part of an ongoing beautification of the town and keep up with the image of Rakiraki being a "GREEN TOWN"